ashokwaghmare/scalacon/about.md

 permalink: /about/
 ---

-This site is built to focus on practiacal usage of scala.
-How to use different scala constructs in everydays activities.
+This site is built to focus on practical usage of scala.
+How to use different scala constructs in everyday activities.

 Built by [ashokwaghmare](https://twitter.com/ashokwaghmare_) based on hands on coding experience.